 Speaking of runtime, the short runtime and quick pacing mean it’s incredibly easy to watch a whole season or two in a sitting.
-Hell, the first season of Off the Air could fit into a slightly longer episode of Veronica Mars.
+Hell, the first season of Off the Air could fit into a slightly longer episode of Veronica Mars (another show I’m currently watching).
 But this is also a double edge sword.

-For one, seeing as there aren’t any traditional breather segments (that aren’t at minimum psychedelic) and any backbone or recurring segments that act as anchors for the episodes, it’s surprisingly easy to forget just what you watched.
-Like, if you were to put a gun to my head and told me to list the segments of Dance in order, I couldn’t do it.
+Seeing as there aren’t any traditional breather segments (that aren’t at minimum psychedelic), narrative presentation, and/or recurring segments that act as anchors for the episodes, it’s surprisingly easy to forget just what you watched.
+If you were to put a gun to my head and told me to list the segments of Dance in order, I couldn’t do it.
 And I watched that yesterday.

 On a similar note, I think that Off the Air S1 has the perfect runtime.
-Namely, I don’t think you could successfully market this as anything other than a 15 minute with commercials episode.
+Namely, I don’t think you could successfully market this as anything other than a 15-minute episode with commercial breaks.
 Why you ask?
 Well again because without a narrative backbone like what Cake has with Oh Jerome, No and Shark Lords and/or without good recurring segments like Quarter Life Poetry, Drifters, or Two Pink Doors, it’s easy to get lost and exhausted.

-Like, don’t get me wrong.
+Don’t get me wrong.
 I love me some heavy psychedelia and surrealism, especially when high.
-Like I watched Yellow Submarine last 420 while blasted out on edibles.
-But good lord can that shit get tiring.
+I watched Yellow Submarine last 420 while blasted out on edibles.
+As memorable as it was, good lord can Yellow Submarine get tiring.
 I mean it can be too much at times.
 Off the Air S1 wisely avoids that by being as bite-sized as you can on a broadcast TV network.
-Even then though, especially if you watch multiple episodes in a sitting, I can easily see people getting to that point where they need to shut it off.
+Even then, I can easily see people getting to that point where they need to shut it off, especially if you watch multiple episodes in a sitting.

-The crux of Off the Air S1 watchability
+The crux of Off the Air S1‘s watchability

 All that said, I do think Off the Air can get just as much love from a small, dedicated fanbase.
-Like, while I can fully understand people not being into the show, I can see this being catnip to a certain kind of viewer.
+While I can fully understand people not being into the show, I can see this being catnip to a certain kind of viewer.